-• If you have previous versions of WebSphere Event Broker installed, and have a domain that includes Version 5 brokers in addition to Version 6 brokers, you must use RAC Version 5.0.2.1.
+- · If you have previous versions of WebSphere Event Broker installed, and have a domain that includes Version 5 brokers in addition to Version 6 brokers, you must use RAC Version 5.0.2.1.
 RAC Version 6.0.1 cannot be used with Version 5 brokers.
 Do not update to RAC Version 6.0.1 if you want to continue to use RAC with your Version 5 brokers.
-Version 2.1 brokers do not use RAC.

-If you do not have brokers from previous versions, or you do not want to use RAC with them, use RAC Version 6.0.1.
+Version 2.1 brokers do not use RAC. - If you are not sure which version of RAC you have installed, see the instructions on how to check the RAC version on your broker operating systems. - If you do not have brokers from previous versions, or you do not want to use RAC with them, use RAC Version 6.0.1.
 Rational Agent Controller Version 6.0.1 is supplied with WebSphere Event Broker on a supplemental CD and DVD.